Struggling to get interviews?

-For operational security reasons, you don’t want to disclose too much about your security clearance to employers, but it’s still appropriate to list the basics of your clearance so employers know they won’t need to spend extra time getting you cleared.
+For operational security reasons, you don’t want to disclose too much about your security clearance to employers.
+To maintain operational security, avoid listing names of supervisors, specific locations, or project names, but include the basics of your clearance so employers know they won’t need to spend extra time getting you cleared.

 How to put a security clearance on your resume